 A feature for those who use many languages: DataGrip understands what you mean, even if you forgot to switch the input language.

-When the query console contains a DDL statement with an
+When the query console contains a DDL statement with a

-aware of the changes you have made in this DDL.
+ALTER clause, code completion is aware of the changes you have in this DDL.